evodify/evodify.github.io/_posts/2016-06-09-heterozygotes-ambiguity-characters.md

 categories: Genomics
 tags: genotyping, programs
 image: /assets/posts/2016-06-09-heterozygotes-ambiguity-characters/Alignment_with_ambiguty_characters.jpeg
-_focus_key_word: heterozygotes as ambiguity characters
+alt: heterozygotes as ambiguity characters
 description: Ambiguity characters are often used to code heterozygotes.
 However, using heterozygotes as ambiguity characters may bias many estimates.
 ---